CriticalPeriod/Iba1_distance_analysis/README.md

 ### Images description

-3D images taken with a x20 objective
+3D images taken with a x60 objective

-3 channels:
+4 channels:
-  1. *CSU_405:* DAPI nuclei
-  2. *CSU_488:* Th cells
+  1. *Alexa Fluor 647:* PV
+  2. *Alexa Fluor 546:* PNN
-  3. *CSU_561:* ORF1p
+  3. *EGFP:* Gamma-H2AX
+  4. *Hoechst 33342:* nuclei

 ### Plugin description

-* Detect DAPI nuclei with Cellpose
-* Detect Th cells with Cellpose
+* Detect nuclei, PV and PNN cells with Cellpose

 * Keep Th cells colocalizing with a nucleus only
 * Measure ORF1p intensity in the nucleus and the cytoplasm of each Th cell
 * Measure ORF1p intensity in Th-negative nuclei